NoviScl/ReadingList/README.md

 # Chenglei's Reading List

 I keep a selected set of papers that I enjoyed reading, along with a brief summary for each paper.
+You can get a sense of what I'm interested in from what I read :)

 ## Table of Contents